1 in Sleep Product Research

 How they are made: For the talalay process, a tiny amount of latex is poured into the mold.
 Air is extracted to evenly distribute the foam liquid inside the mold which creates a consistent round, open cell structure.
 The mattress core is flash frozen to lock the cell structure in place and to prevent the particles from settling.
 For the dunlop process, the molds are fully filled, air is not extracted, and there is no flash freezing.

-The below comparison shows what tends to be true for dunlop- and talalay-processed latex.
+The below comparison shows what tends to be true for dunlop-, talalay- and continuous-processed latex.

 |Firmness||More Firm than Soft||Soft to Firm||soft to firm|